 Vitamin D deficiency: what are the health risks?

-A vitamin D deficiency can cause various health problems , particularly:
+Vitamin D deficiency can cause various health problems, including:

-• a reduction in bone mass resulting from reduced calcium binding to the bones.
-The risk of fracture increases accordingly;
+- a decrease in bone mass resulting from the decrease in calcium fixation on the bones.
+The risk of fracture increases as a result;

 Vitamin D deficiency: 40% of French people affected?

 Objective data regarding vitamin D are often controversial.
-Thus, ANSES (National Agency for Food, Environmental and Occupational Health Safety) estimates that the quantity of vitamin D that we must consume each day is 15 micrograms for adults.
-In fact, 40% of French people present a more or less significant deficiency.
+For example, ANSES (French Agency for Food, Environmental, and Occupational Health and Safety) estimates that the amount of vitamin D that adults should consume each day is 15 micrograms.
+In fact, 40% of French people are thought to have a deficiency of some degree.

-Furthermore, various studies show that the average vitamin D level in a healthy adult is greater than 30 ng/ml of blood.
+Furthermore, various studies show that the average vitamin D level in a healthy adult is above 30 ng/ml of blood.
 This is therefore double what ANSES recommends.
-Taking this hypothesis into account, it is no longer 40%, but many more French people who would actually be deficient.
+Taking this hypothesis into account, it is no longer 40%, but rather many more French people who would actually be deficient.

 This situation is also found in all other European countries, even more marked in the North and a little less in the South!

-Currently, ANSES is carrying out a reassessment of the nutritional reference for the population (RNP).
-It is therefore very likely that the figures will be revised upwards.
+ANSES is currently reassessing the nutritional reference intake (RNP).
+It is therefore highly likely that the figures will be revised upwards.

-How to meet your daily vitamin D needs?
+How to cover your daily vitamin D needs?

-A significant amount of the vitamin D we need every day is synthesized by our body.
+A significant amount of the vitamin D we need daily is synthesized by our bodies.
 This is D3 or cholecalciferol.

-Under the effect of ultraviolet rays, the human body produces cholecalciferol in the skin .
-In summer, daily exposure to the sun for fifteen to thirty minutes helps cover daily needs.
+Under the influence of ultraviolet rays, the human body produces cholecalciferol in the skin .
+In summer, daily exposure to the sun for fifteen to thirty minutes can cover daily needs.

 What foods are rich in vitamin D?

-The other possible source of vitamin D is found on our plate .
-Moreover, since the 19th century, cod liver oil has been used to combat rickets, a severe form of deficiency during growth.
+Another possible source of vitamin D is found in food .
+In fact, since the 19th century, cod liver oil has been used to combat rickets, a severe form of deficiency during growth.
 It is mainly vitamin D2 or ergocalciferol.

 Among the foods richest in vitamin D, we find per 100 g:

-During the summer, it is relatively easy to meet your daily vitamin D3 needs by exposing yourself to the sun for a few minutes.
-It's much more complicated in winter.
+During the summer, it's relatively easy to meet your daily vitamin D3 needs by spending a few minutes in the sun.
+It's much more difficult in the winter.

-In fact, from October to April, ultraviolet rays are less powerful.
-The necessary exposure time to the sun therefore increases from around twenty minutes in summer to almost two hours per day in the low season.
-Few people can spend so much time outdoors in winter.
+Indeed, from October to April, ultraviolet rays are less powerful.
+The time needed for sun exposure therefore increases from about twenty minutes in summer to almost two hours per day in the low season.
+Few people can spend as much time outdoors in winter.

 A diet that cannot cover 100% of needs

-Vitamin D is very present in cod liver oil, in fatty fish and even in egg yolk.
-Foods that we don't necessarily eat every day.
+Vitamin D is abundant in cod liver oil, oily fish, and egg yolks—foods we don't necessarily eat every day.

-Even if you take care in winter, it is often very difficult to make up for the lack of vitamin D3 synthesized in the skin by vitamin D present in food.
+Even with care in winter, it is often very difficult to compensate for the lack of vitamin D3 synthesized in the skin with vitamin D present in food.

 Medications, certain pathologies or simply age can cause less absorption of vitamin D by the digestive system.